rediscookbook/rediscookbook/recipes/atomically_pipeline_multiple_commands/recipe.md

 Now, M/E does *not* provide complete 'transactions' -- at least not in the ordinary sense -- since it does not include 'rollback' functionality.
 Consider the following situation.
 You create a relatively large M/E queue (say, with 200 commands) and run EXEC.
 Before all the queued commands are executed, the server crashes, or perhaps it runs out of memory -- let's say that happens at command #148.
 The first 148 commands are indeed executed, but the rest are not.

-Indeed, M/E is only an 'all or nothing' oepration *before* the EXEC command is run (that is, during queueing) -- not during the execution.
+Indeed, M/E is only an 'all or nothing' operation *before* the EXEC command is run (that is, during queueing) -- not during the execution.

 Redis does provide an intersting way to deal with issue: the familiar Append-Only File.
 In the upcoming version of Redis, the commands in the queue are only written to the AOF upon successful completion of the EXEC command.
 So if your server crashes mid-EXEC, you can rebuild state according to the previous, pre-EXEC state.